asteyven/SET08103-base/labs/lab03b/README.md

 ## Our Current User Stories

-In [Lab 03](../lab03) we defined our eight user stories from our vision statement:
+In Lab 03a we defined our eight user stories from our vision statement:

 1. As an *HR advisor* I want *to produce a report on the salary of all employees* so that *I can support financial reporting of the organisation.*
 2. As an *HR advisor* I want *to produce a report on the salary of employees in a department* so that *I can support financial reporting of the organisation.*